 Prada (Italy)

 A titan of the global fashion industry, Prada first appeared on the fashion scene in 1913, cementing its reputation as an innovator in Italian fashion.
-The famous brand got its name from the name of its creator Mario Prada.
+The famous brand got its name from its creator, Mario Prada.
 Prada has written its name in the annals of fashion history thanks to its unique skill in manufacturing leather bags and producing exquisite ready-to-wear collections.

 The Prada logo is a testament to its heritage and ethos, departing from the common trend of simplifying word emblems.
-The typeface, despite its simplicity, is characterized by pronounced sharp edges and clear detailing, evoking a sense of authority and grandeur.
+Despite its simplicity, the typeface is characterized by pronounced sharp edges and clear detailing, evoking a sense of authority and grandeur.
 This thoughtful design emphasizes the brand’s commitment to excellence; this unique emblem sets it apart from luxury brand logos.

 Saint Laurent (formerly known as Yves Saint Laurent, France)